digipost/invoice-api-specification/user-documents.md

 Operation: GetDocumentContent

-Perform a GET against <document-content-uri> and redirect the user’s browser to the uri in the response Location header.
+Perform a GET against <document-content-uri> and redirect the user’s browser to the uri in the response.

 #### Request: